Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Results: Modeling an India ASAT-like Test

 The probability of one or more collisions between satellites and ASAT fragments over the orbital lifetime of the ASAT debris is shown in Table \ref{tab:results}.
+As discussed in Section \ref{sec:rebound}, $P_{coll}$ is the cumulative probability that at least one collision will occur between any ASAT debris fragment and any one satellite in our chosen satellite field.
+The probability is integrated over the lifetime of all fragments, meaning each fragment's contribution to the total probability includes its collision probability up until the fragment de-orbits or the simulation cutoff time is reach (e.g., three years for the India ASAT-like model), whichever occurs first.
 The leftmost column lists each simulation and its corresponding fragmentation model.
 This is followed by the results for three different satellite density fields, as described in Section \ref{sec:satdis}.
 For each satellite density field, the collision probability is listed as determined directly from the sample size of 1,000 fragments.
 The probability is further scaled to account for the number of fragments predicted by the NSBM above a given size limit, as follows:

 where $N_{\rm sim}=1000$ for all sims in the table.
-As noted in Section \ref{sec:integrate}, this scaling is possible because the number of fragments in the simulations adequately sample the NSBM distribution functions.
-Recall that the Rayleigh models do not inherently rely on particle size, so the NSBM numbers are used for their scaling as well.
-The similarity between the unscaled and the scaled values for cases that use $L_{c,min}= 0.1$ m arises because the number of fragments in that model is close to the 1,000 used in the simulations.
+As noted in Section \ref{sec:integrate}, this scaling is possible because the number of fragments in the simulations adequately samples the NSBM distribution functions.
+Thus, increasing the number of fragments does not change the shape of the distribution functions.
+As such, each simulated particle's cumulative collision probability scales by a proportional amount as well.
+Recall that the Rayleigh models do not inherently rely on particle size, so the NSBM numbers are also used for their scaling.
+The similarity between the unscaled and scaled values for cases that use $L_{\rm{c,min}}= 0.1$ m arises because the number of fragments in that model is close to the 1,000 used in the simulations.
 There is also a difference in the unscaled probabilities between the two NSBM models.
-In the realizations studied, the $L_{c,min}= 0.003$ m model happens to have a higher fraction of particles that de-orbit right away, which gives rise to the lower unscaled number.
+In the realizations studied, the $L_{\rm{c,min}}= 0.003$ m model happens to have a higher fraction of particles that de-orbit right away, which gives rise to the lower unscaled number.
 Together, the different distributions give insight into the range of outcomes we might expect.

-The increase in collision probability from the LEO environment in 2019 to a present-day satcon environment is significant; in some cases as much as two orders of magnitude higher.
+The increase in collision probability from the LEO environment in 2019 to a present-day satcon environment is significant, in some cases as much as two orders of magnitude higher.
 The sheer number of fragments for sizes down to 3 mm guarantees that a collision of some form will occur, although these may not lead to significant spacecraft damage.